benzino98/plaschema/memory-bank/activeContext.md

 - 🔄 Expanding test coverage for new features
 - 🔄 Implementing responsive image handling for various device sizes
-- 🔄 Planning contact page backend implementation for message management
+- 🔄 Implementing contact page backend functionality
+  - ✅ Created database migrations for contact messages and categories
+  - ✅ Implemented models with relationships and utility methods
+  - ✅ Developed repository pattern with interfaces and implementations
+  - ✅ Created service layer with business logic and logging integration
+  - ✅ Set up seeders for predefined message categories
+  - 🔄 Working on controllers and routes for both public and admin interfaces

 ## Next Steps